gabrieldasneves/CoffeShop/README.md

-# CoffeShop
+# CoffeShop WEB Menu
-Design of a webpage for a coffee shop
+Simple yet useful coffee shop menu web page.
+The aim is to provide stores to connect QR-codes

+ ## Technologies used:
+HTML & CSS

+## Layout: